mveres01/multi-contact-grasping/README.md

 * Download and Install Python 2.7
 * Download and Install V-REP (http://www.coppeliarobotics.com/downloads.html)
-* (optional) Mesh files in either .obj or .stl format; a sample mesh has been provided.
+* (optional) Mesh files in either .obj or .stl format; a sample mesh has been provided in _./data/meshes_.
 * (optional) an Xserver if running V-REP in headless mode (i.e. no GUI).

 Install the trimesh library: